-If the school has a concern about the behaviour of a pupil with an EHC plan, it will make contact with the local authority to discuss the issue.
+If the school has a concern about the behaviour of a pupil with an EHC plan, it will contact the local authority to discuss the matter.
 If appropriate, the school may request an emergency review of the EHC plan.

 10. Supporting pupils following a sanction